Everyone at Wolper is committed to ensuring our patients receive the very best of care.

 What happens after my discharge from Wolper Jewish Hospital?

-Following discharge, the treating physiotherapist can arrange follow up therapy as required.
-This may be at Wolper or elsewhere depending on the treatment needed and the patient’s location.
+The multi-disciplinary team will arrange follow up therapy as required.
+This may be at Wolper or elsewhere depending on the treatment needed and the patient’s discharge destination.

-For those able to continue being assisted by Wolper, we offer Day Rehabilitation and MoveWell community exercise classes and private physiotherapy/exercise physiology.
+For those able to continue to attend treatment at Wolper, we offer Day Rehabilitation, MoveWell community exercise classes and private physiotherapy/exercise physiology.

-The Day Rehabilitation program runs for four weeks and usually requires three hours of participation at each appointment.
+The Day Rehabilitation program runs for four to five weeks and usually requires three hours of participation at each appointment.
 The tailored program will include at least two forms of therapy being physiotherapy, hydrotherapy or occupational therapy.

-Once the Day Rehabilitation program has been completed, fitness can be maintained by attending our MoveWell exercise classes, which include classes such as aqua-aerobics and aqua-core, tai chi, strength and conditioning as well as falls and balance prevention.
+Once the Day Rehabilitation program has been completed, fitness can be maintained by attending our MoveWell exercise classes, which include classes such as aqua-Move, tai chi, strength and conditioning as well as falls prevention and balance.

 On admission to Wolper Jewish Hospital, patients are requested to sign an Informed Financial Consent form which provides an estimate of fees and charges that may be accrued while in hospital.
 Patients are liable for all hospital charges until the details of their health insurance are confirmed.